-Our office works to support the continuity of education for three specific populations in transition: students in foster care, students experiencing homelessness, and students who are military dependents, and students who have refugee status.
+Our office works to support the continuity of education of students in transition including: students in foster care, students experiencing homelessness, students who are military dependents, and students who have refugee status.
 The office also includes the district's Home/Hospital and Transition Supports program for students who are unable to attend their regular school program

 Students in Foster Care